Hide messageView More

 They will use either a thick film or a digital sensor attached to the x-ray holder.

-They will place the holder in my mouth to take an x-ray.
+They will make sure the x-ray holder is in my mouth correctly.

-A woman biting down on a dental holder.
+A mouth biting down on an x-ray holder.

 I will bite down.
 It may be a little uncomfortable.